TongLi1995/TongLi1995.github.io/_pages/about.md

 # 🦶 Professional Experience
 - *04.2025 - At present*, Postdoctoral researcher, Atominstitut of TU Wien, Austria

+    - Cavity-mediated nonreciprocal optical binding in a two-atom system and an atom-nanoparticle hybrid system.

 - *06.2022 - 03.2025*, Postdoctoral researcher, Zhejiang Lab, China <br>

     - Developed a cavity cooling platform and successfully cooled the center-of-mass motion of a nanoparticle along the cavity axis to its quantum ground state (minimum phonon number n ≈ 0.47).<br>